Hey, wusgawnon guys, it’s … (Sorry, we can’t do this.)

 With this ‘lil nugget on your phone, you can:

-- Access every V Shred plan you’ve purchased (“My Stuff”)
+- Access every V Shred plan you’ve purchased (like Fat Loss Extreme or Ripped in 90 Days)

 - Follow along with V Shred workout videos